ChathuminiBandara/Lafiesta-Backend/README.md

 ## Introduction

-The Java EE POS System is a web-based point of sale system designed for small to medium-sized businesses.
+The Java EE POS System is a web-based point-of-sale system designed for small to medium-sized businesses.
 This system helps manage sales, inventory, and customer information efficiently.

 ## Technologies Used